 2) What's the best way to get your foot in the door?

 Market yourself a lot.
 Get in touch with industry people any way you can.
 It could range from doing an internship at a station to even social media.
 Let them know that you are out there and you are "chomping on the bit," so to speak.
 And maybe, just maybe, that right opportunity will come along to you.
 It won't be easy, but it doesn't hurt to try.

 3) What has been your best resource for finding out about job openings?

 4) What is the next job you'd like to obtain?

 I would truly love to be an on-air personality.
-But I know it won't be easy for someone with little experience to get that role right away.
+But I know it won't be easy for someone like me who hasn't been in radio for a long time to get that gig right away.
 I'm open to do just about anything in the meantime.
-I can operate a board, write my own material, and even produce what comes to mind.
-I know that you have to start somewhere, and I'm willing to do that.
+I can operate a board and even write and produce.
+Just don't ask me to get you coffee.
+That's not what I'm looking for.

 5) With consolidation there are definitely fewer jobs.
 How do you separate yourself from the pack?

 I know so much about music.
 That runs the gamut from the artists and songs of years ago to that of today.
 I also have a great sense of humor.
 And I like to think fast on my feet, too.
 But at the end of the day, it's all about your presentation and personality.
 And how well you can reach out and entertain your audience every time you are on the air.